moayadnajd/OpenRXV/README.md

--  class ( optional ): any `css` or bootstrap classes that you want the app to use for the current component. we usually use the grid system classes here to organize each component placement.
+-  class ( optional ): bootstrap classes that you want the app to use for the current component. we usually use the grid system classes here to organize each component placement.